Pregnancy Discrimination Attorneys in the San Fernando Valley

 It is illegal for employers to discriminate against employees or job applicants based on pregnancy, childbirth, or related medical conditions.
 This means that employers cannot refuse to hire, fire, or otherwise discriminate against a woman because she is pregnant or has a medical condition related to pregnancy or childbirth.
 Employers must also treat pregnant employees the same as other employees who are similar in their ability or inability to work.

-At K2 Employment Law, our pregnancy discrimination lawyers in Northridge are committed to helping employees who have been treated unfairly in the workplace.
+At K2 Employment Law, our pregnancy discrimination attorneys based in Northridge are committed to helping employees who have been treated unfairly in the workplace throughout the San Fernando Valley.
 We understand the stress and anxiety that can come with being pregnant and facing discrimination at work.
 Our attorneys are here to provide the compassionate legal guidance you need and the aggressive representation you deserve.

 What Is Pregnancy Discrimination?